wozniakos10/Computational-Linguistics/lab01-language-model/README.md

 - Modified solution to use previously saved datasets (TXT/JSONL files) instead of retrieving from Speakleash API each time
 - This improvement was necessary because retrieving data from the Speakleash API requires downloading the file manifest each time, even when the dataset is already downloaded to disk

+## Key Extensions for Lab 03

+- Added `classifier_train.py` file for training classifier
+- Added `classifier_inference.py` for testing classifier inference
+- Added `GPTModelSequenceClassifier` and `CustomDecoderClassifier` classes to `transformer_based_llm.py` file and in other useful places like `utils.py`
+- Added `create_huggingface_dataloader` to `dataset.py` for creating dataloader for datasets from Hugging Face

 ## File Structure

-- `dataset.py` - PyTorch dataloader for Speakleash data
+- `dataset.py` - PyTorch dataloader for Speakleash and Hugging Face data
 - `transformer_based_llm.py` - GPT-2-like architecture implemented in PyTorch
 - `rnn_based_llm.py` - RNN architecture implemented in PyTorch
 - `models.py` - Pydantic models for storing model, dataset, and training parameters